 Can test subjects take too much Melanotan?
 That's the question on the minds of researchers considering experimenting with this reference material.

-This A-Z guide will outline what Melanotan is and how it works, the benefits it offers, and the side effects it causes.
-The differences between Melanotan 1 and Melanotan 2 will also be outlined as well as how they have been dosed in past trials and studies.
+This comprehensive review will outline what Melanotan is and how it works, the benefits it offers, and the side effects it causes.
+The differences between Melanotan 1 and Melanotan 2 will also be outlined, as well as how they have been dosed in past trials and studies.

 Ready?
 Let's dive in.